Softmotions/ejdb/README.md

       - $max Maximum number in the result set
       - $skip Number of skipped results in the result set
       - $orderby Sorting order of query fields.
+      - $onlycount true|false If `true` only count of matching records will be returned without placing records in result set.
       - $fields Set subset of fetched fields
            Example:
            hints:    {